0xProject/0x-docs/docs/0x-orderbook-api/introduction.md

 * BSCs
 * Polygon

-In previous versions of 0x API prior to 0x v4, this functionality was exposed by the "SRA" endpoint.
-Previous docs: [https://github.com/0xProject/standard-relayer-api](https://github.com/0xProject/standard-relayer-api)
+In previous versions of 0x API prior to [0x Protocol v4](https://docs.0xprotocol.org/en/latest/), this functionality was exposed by the "SRA" endpoint.
+Previous docs: [https://github.com/0xProject/standard-relayer-api](https://github.com/0xProject/standard-relayer-api).
+Note that 0x Protocol is an open-sourced project that is separate and not maintained by 0x.

 ## Get Started